EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 `http://localhost/simple-oidc-client-php/refreshtoken.php`).
 This URL must link to `refreshtoken.php` which is located in simple-oidc-client-php directory.
 Next, in `Scope` select the scopes that your service needs.
-Then, submit the form and and self approve it.
+Then, submit the form and self approve it.
 Finally you should get a pair of `Client ID` and `Client Secret`.

 ##### Configure simple-oidc-client-php